 Was the driver’s background adequately screened?
 Was the driver properly trained?
 That responsibility may rest with the company or a contractor.

-An experienced California truck accident lawyer will know to ask all these questions.
+An experienced Los Angeles truck accident attorney will know to ask all these questions.
 Trucks now carry an electronic onboard recorder (EOBR) that can answer many of these questions.
 Records can be requested to answer many more.
 Time is of the essence, since trucking firms move to defend themselves aggressively in many cases.

 If you need a truck accident lawyer in Southern California